silnrsi/font-charis/documentation/source/productsite/features.md

 These OpenType features are primarily specified using four-letter tags (e.g. 'cv17'), although some applications may provide a direct way to control certain common features such as small caps.
 For more information on how to access OpenType features in specific environments and applications, see [Using Font Features](https://software.sil.org/fonts/features).

-*Please note that Graphite support has been removed in the current release, but continues to be available in the version 5 fonts.
-See our [Previous Versions archive](https://software.sil.org/charis/download/previous-versions).*

 This page uses web fonts (WOFF2) to demonstrate font features and should display correctly in all modern browsers.
 For a more concise example of how to use Charis as a web font see *Charis-webfont-example.html* in the font package *web* folder.
 For detailed information see [Using SIL Fonts on Web Pages](https://software.sil.org/fonts/webfonts).

 *If this document is not displaying correctly a PDF version is also provided in the documentation/pdf folder of the release package.*